monksevillair/monksevillair.github.io/sailboat.md

 <h2>A Small Survey With A Big Soda</h2>

 My friend <a href="http://bigsodamusic.com/">Big Soda</a>, a fellow boat dweller and an incredible musician, joined me for the first day of surveying.
-Armed with an 8' PVC pipe, we set to probe out our target location in San Leandro Bay - a small bay the joins the south alameda channel to the San Francisco Bay.
+Armed with an 8' PVC pipe, we set to probe out our target location in San Leandro Bay - a small bay that joins the south alameda channel to the San Francisco Bay.
 We identified this location on USCG Chart 18649 as Part of General Anchorage 9, meaning no restrictions for anchoring.
 I even called around the Coast Guard Offices and confirmed this was an OK spot to anchor long term!
 Alright!

 The only caveats - much of the area is 1ft deep at low tide, with a few deep spots at around 7ft deep.
 Our boats have drafts of 6ft and 5ft.
 From our survey we found we had a 50ft diameter valley we could park our boats in and not strike ground.
 This isn't enough room to have good scope, so we decided we'd set up 4 large danforth anchors on the corners of the boats.
 This has the major disadvantage of not allowing the boats to swing into the direction of the current, putting a lot of force on the anchors and cleats.
 However, this area is pretty protected, and while we were there, we made it through a couple of 30mph wind storms with no dragging.
 But this method of mooring was absolutely a big unknown.